OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 /opt/octopus/tentacle/Tentacle delete-instance <instance name>
 ```

-The `--stop --uninstall` command on the Tentacle will run the following commands behind the sceneson the systemd **Unit file**:
+The `--stop --uninstall` command on the Tentacle will run the following commands to manage the systemd **Unit file**:

 ```
 sudo systemctl stop tentacle